flibbertigibbet/holiday-drive/README.md

 - The administrative site: http://localhost:8000/admin

 To re-create the local sqlite database, delete the `holiday.db` file and re-run migrations to create it again.
 Alternatelhy, run the `./recreatedb.sh` script.

+### Configuring

+The `settings.py` configuration can be modified to change strings for things such as the organization and site name and the list of drop-off locations for donations, as well as general Django configurations such as the database type and credentials and the email configuration.

+There are two placeholder images in the `holiday/static/holiday` directory, `logo.png` and `home_image.png`.
+Both appear on the visitor site home page.
+The logo image also appears in the site header and in HTML emails.
+Replace the images with other PNGs of the same size to customize the site.

+### Deploying

 For running in production, be sure to run `./manage.py collectstatic` to copy static files.